TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 |

-**How can i use fluid templates with EXT:solr?**
+**How can i use Fluid templates with EXT:solr < v7.0.0?**

-For the fluid rendering we provide the addon EXT:solrfluid, that allows you to render your search results with fluid.
+For the Fluid rendering in EXT:Solr >= 5.0 <= 6.1 we provide the addon EXT:solrfluid, that allows you to render your search results with Fluid.
+Since EXT:Solr 7.0 Fluid is the default templating engine.

 |